Criminology and Criminal Justice (CCJ)

 CCJ 421.
 Criminological Theory.
 3 Hours.

 Classical and modern theories of crime; social and economic factors in criminal behavior, crime formation, and social control; exploration of the justice system; evaluation of treatment of offenders.
 All elements of criminology viewed critically.
 Course Information: Same as SOA 421.
-Prerequisite: CCJ 315, CCJ 345, and permission of advisor.
+Prerequisites: CCJ 315, CCJ 345, and permission of advisor.

 CCJ 424.
 Forensic Evidence in Criminal Law.
 3 Hours.